SigmaHQ/sigma-specification/Taxonomy_specification.md

 * `category: webserver`
   * `date`: The date that the activity occurred.
   * `time`: The time that the activity occurred.
-  *	`c-ip`:	The IP address of the client that accessed your server.
+  * `c-ip`:The IP address of the client that accessed your server.
   * `cs-username`: The name of the authenticated user who accessed your server.
 This does not include anonymous users, who are represented by a hyphen (-).
   * `s-sitename`: The Internet service and instance number that was accessed by a client.
   * `s-computername`: The name of the server on which the log entry was generated.
   * `s-ip`: The IP address of the server on which the log entry was generated.
   * `s-port`: The port number the client is connected to.
   * `cs-method`: The action the client was trying to perform (for example, a GET method).
   * `cs-uri-stem`: The resource accessed; for example, Default.htm.
   * `cs-uri-query`: The query, if any, the client was trying to perform.
   * `sc-status`: The status of the action, in HTTP or FTP terms.
   * `c-win32-status`: The status of the action, in terms used by Microsoft Windows®.
   * `sc-bytes`: The number of bytes sent by the server.
   * `cs-bytes`: The number of bytes received by the server.
   * `time-taken`: The duration of time, in milliseconds, that the action consumed.
   * `cs-version`: The protocol (HTTP, FTP) version used by the client.
 For HTTP this will be either HTTP 1.0 or HTTP 1.1.
   * `cs-host`: Displays the content of the host header.
-  * `cs-user-agent)`:	The browser used on the client.
+  * `cs-user-agent`: The browser used on the client.
   * `cs-cookie`: The content of the cookie sent or received, if any.
   * `cs-referer`: The previous site visited by the user.
 This site provided a link to the current site.
 * `product: antivirus`
   * Field Names:
     * `Filename`: the name and path of the source threat file